-If you are interested in joining the GARD Lab, please send me an email at arigard [at] umd.edu and indicate some of your research and professional interests.
+If you are interested in joining the GARD Lab as an undergraduate research assistant, please fill out this application form.
+If you are a prospective graduate student or postdoc, please send me an email at arigard [at] umd.edu and indicate some of your research and professional interests.
 Students interested in affective brain development, parent-child relationships, neighborhood social processes and the built environment, and population science will be good fits for the GARD Lab.
 Students should also be willing to seek training in advanced quantitative methods.

-Prospective graduate students: I am recruiting students for Fall 2021 in Developmental Psychology, Clinical Psychology, or the Neuroscience and Cognitive Neuroscience Program.
+Prospective graduate students: I am not recruiting new students for Fall 2023.

 Humans are complex.
 Our behaviors, thoughts, and feelings result from reciprocal interactions between individual dispositions and environmental exposures that unfold over time.
 My research considers developmental processes across multiple levels of analysis (e.g., genetic predisposition, brain development, social experiences, context).
 This approach requires collaboration within and across disciplines.
 I believe that scientific research better serves communities and the goal of increasing knowledge when it transcends traditional disciplinary boundaries and integrates diverse perspectives.